TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotcreate/compute-cannotcreate-guidance-manageddisks-linux.md

 # I need guidance deploying with managed disks

-4 out of 5 customers resolved their managed disk issue using below steps:<br>
+4 out of 5 customers resolved their managed disk issue using the below steps.<br>

 ## **Recommended documents**